 Appropriate Vaccine Usage

-This tells you the percent of patients who have received the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This indicates the percent of residents that were given the flu and pneumonia vaccines.
+High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This is the percent of patients that needed more assistance with activities of daily living over time.
+This indicates the percentage of residents who needed increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This metric tracks the percent of long-term stay residents who retained mobility levels.
+This metric tracks the percentage of long-term stay patients who were able to retain mobility.

 Short-term Care: Rehospitalizations